 Iceland Airwaves Day 1 Roundup: Josin // Cryptochrome // EinarIndra // Gunnar Jónsson Collider

 We needed it, because there is so much going on.
-Airwaves has two parts: the official one which requires a wristband for admission into one of the designated venues and a free “off venue” part that takes place in shops, restaurants and youth hostels all over town.
+Airwaves has two parts: the official one which requires a wristband for admission into one of the designated venues and a free “off-venue” part that takes place in shops, restaurants, and youth hostels all over town.
 That’s a similar concept as SXSW, but while Austin’s downtown is pretty much consumed by the festival, you could easily overlook that Airwaves is taking place in Reykjavik, even at its epicenter, the fancy multi-level concert hall Harpa.
-That contributes to a much more relaxed vibe, where music is more important than party.
+That contributes to a much more relaxed vibe, where music is more important than a party.

-For us the first act we saw was German singer/producer [Josin] (https://www.facebook.com/josinmusic/)at the Loft Hostel.
+For us, the first act we saw was German singer/producer/multiinstrumentalist Josin at the Loft Hostel.
 We couldn’t ask for a better start.
-For once, Josin’s beautifully intimate songs fit perfectly to what one would expect from an Icelandic music festival.
+For once, Josin’s beautifully intimate songs fit perfectly with what one would expect from an Icelandic music festival.
 And the hostel’s bar with people comfortably lounging on the floor.

-After the registration we fought our way through the rain to Húrra.
+After registration, we fought our way through the rain to Húrra.
 First up, Cryptochrome, an international group with a German making the beats plus Icelandic and English MCs.
 Fantastic stuff and a pick on our must-see list.